SansGuidon/bookmarks/README.md

 * [7DRL Challenge 2019](https://itch.io/jam/7drl-challenge-2019) - In 2005, the roguelike community established a yearly event, the 7DRL Challenge, in which developers are challenged to create a roguelike in seven days.
 This allows one to have the shared misery of knowing you are not the only one tracking down a bad pointer at the 167th hour.
 The annual event occurs during a week in early March.
 * [NeoGAF Forum](https://www.neogaf.com/forums/gaming-discussion.2/) - Gaming Discussion Forum
 * [NeoGAF](https://www.neogaf.com/threads/nice-looking-dos-games.1502653/) - (2019) Nice looking DOS games | Discussion thread
+* [neogeofun](http://www.neogeofun.com/?s=metal+slug) - Play Retro SNK NeoGeo games online in your browser | neogeofun is a website let you play your favorite snk neogeo games in your web browser.
+* [neogeofun](http://www.neogeofun.com/?s=metal+slug) - Play Metal Slug in your browser

 ## Board games
 * [BoardGameGeek](https://boardgamegeek.com/) - most complete board game database that holds tons of reviews, images and videos